ShuhaoZQGG/Sprint.AI/README.md

 3. **AI Assistant**: Press `Ctrl + .` to open the AI command palette for natural language assistance
 4. **Create Business Specs**: Use the AI assistant to create business specifications
 5. **Generate Tasks**: Convert business specs into actionable technical tasks
-6. **Generate PR Templates**: Click the branch icon on any task to generate PR templates
+6. **Manage Tasks**: Create, edit, and track tasks in the Tasks view with real-time updates
-7. **Task Management**: Create, filter, and manage tasks in the Tasks view
+7. **Sprint Planning**: Plan and track sprints in the Sprints view with capacity management
-8. **Sprint Planning**: Plan and track sprints in the Sprints view
+8. **Generate PR Templates**: Click the branch icon on any task to generate PR templates
 9. **Team Analytics**: View developer profiles and team metrics in the Team Profile view

-**Note**: Repository data is now fully persisted in Supabase with real-time updates!
-Task and sprint data will be migrated to the database in the next implementation phase.
+**Note**: Task and sprint data is now fully persisted in Supabase with real-time updates!
+Business specifications will be migrated to the database in the next implementation phase.

 ## 🎯 Success Metrics